nguyenhau442001/Differential_Drive_Mobile_Robot/README.md

 # Project Description:
 Choose Gazebo and ROS1 Noetic, and build a simulation for a mobile robot.

-Requirements:
-The simulation should include the following components:
-- The robot model can be simple, composed of basic shapes like boxes and cylinders.
-- Ensure the kinematics are accurate.
-- The robot should be manually controllable via keyboard input.
-- The robot should be able to achieve 5m/s velocity within 5s from stand still, and should completely stop within 1s.
-- Include a configuration file (or preferably an interactive tool) to modify the robot’s physical parameters (wheelbase, track width, wheel radius, etc.)
-- Implement a simple go-to-goal action, where the user can specify a coordinate for the robot to move.

-  ○ Hint: It does not have to be a fancy algorithm, as long as the robot can reach the proximity of the destination, it will be considered completed.

 ## 1. Environment Setup
 Install ROS1 Noetic: https://wiki.ros.org/noetic/Installation/Ubuntu